Kitsilano Secondary School: The School

-Kits sports
+Sports

 Kitsilano won provincial basketball championships in 1997, were the City and District Champions, went to the Provincial finals in 1977, and the HSBC Vancouver basketball tournament in 2007.
-The Kits cheerleading team went to the world championships held at the ESPN World Wide Sports Centre in Florida in 2017 and 2018.
+The Kitsilano cheerleading team went to the world championships held at the ESPN World Wide Sports Centre in Florida in 2017 and 2018.

 Concluding the 2020-2021 school year, the Kitsilano Athletics department shifted away from the "Blue Demon" name and logo toward a culturally appropriate new name and logo.

 History and facilities

 Kitsilano Secondary School was founded in 1917, when overflow classes from King Edward High School were moved to Cecil Rhodes School.
 The first temporary wooden structures for the new school were built in 1920 at Trafalgar and 12th Avenue.
 The current building was designed by Vancouver VSB staff architect Frank A.A.
 Barrs and opened in 1927.
 In 1958, a Modernist-style addition designed by school architect Allan B. Wilson was added to the south side of the original building.
 In 1973 a single storey concrete structure was added on the southeast corner of the site.

-In 2010 the school board approved a concept plan for the seismic upgrades to the facility.
-In October 2011 the provincial government announced a $57.8 million restoration project that will include seismic upgrades and new construction meeting Leadership in Energy and Environmental Design (LEED) Gold Standards.
-In 2012 three design-build partners, each comprising a general contractor and an architectural firm, were shortlisted for the project.
-In August 2013 it was announced that the Bouygues Building Canada team were selected to design and build the renovation and expansion.
+In 2010, the school board approved a concept plan for the seismic upgrades to the facility.
+In October 2011, the provincial government announced a $57.8 million restoration project that will include seismic upgrades and new construction meeting Leadership in Energy and Environmental Design (LEED) Gold Standards.
+In 2012, three design-build partners, each comprising a general contractor and an architectural firm, were shortlisted for the project.
+In August 2013, it was announced that the Bouygues Building Canada team were selected to design and build the renovation and expansion.

 Construction began on the south east corner in 2014.
 This involved the removal of the tennis and volleyball courts.
 The new academic wing was completed in the summer of 2015 and the school's renovations were finished by fall 2017.

-Incidents

-On April 5, 2013 students, parents and staff were informed that an incident involving two students and a staff member may have occurred during a school trip two years earlier.
-The teacher involved was placed on paid leave.
-Neither the Vancouver School Board or Vancouver Police Department will discuss the specifics of the allegations.
-No charges have ever been filed.

-On January 31, 2018 a groping incident between students occurred at a school dance.
-The incident was under investigation as of February 3, 2018 according to a Vancouver School Board spokesman.
-Parents were also informed by administration about the incident.